maumad/WebtroPie/README.md

 Config and Settings
 -------------------

-Default options can be found in confg/settings.cfg.
-(TODO: user_settings.cfg a copy of settings.cfg with local changes that do not get overwritten after a WebtroPie update)
+Default options can be found in confg/settings.cfg but please note that this file is overwritten after an update.
+Options can be changed in the web appication itself which writes changes to config/preferences.cfg, values in the preferences file overrides those in the settings file and are not overwritten after an update of WebtroPie.

 - *LoadAllSystems* : Get all system's gamelists when page is first loaded or refreshed, if the gamelist has not been updated then this may be from client chache.
 - *ScanAtStartup* : Scan all systems's ROMS directories for new roms when page is firt loaded or refreshed.